Major Groups > True Morels & Verpas > Morchella populiphila

 Morchella populiphila

-This is the western North American version of what we used to call "Morchella semilibera," the half-free morel--before a recent DNA study (O'Donnell and collaborators, 2011) found support for the idea that Morchella semilibera is a strictly European species, and that we have two half-free morel species on our continent: Morchella populiphila and Morchella punctipes.
+This is the western North American version of what we North Americans used to call "Morchella semilibera," the half-free morel—before contemporary studies (e.g. O'Donnell et al. 2011) found support for the idea that Morchella semilibera is a strictly European species, and that we have two half-free morel species on our continent: Morchella populiphila and Morchella punctipes.

 Half-free morels have a cap that is attached (roughly) halfway down the stem, creating a substantial overhang where the margin of the cap hangs around the stem.
 Verpa bohemica can look similar, but its cap hangs completely free, like a thimble sitting atop a pencil.

-The North American half-free morels cannot be separated by observation of their physical features, with or without a microscope . . . but the species belong to very different ecosystems, separated by a little geographic barrier known as the Rocky Mountains, making identification possible without recourse to expensive DNA testing (unless you have no idea where on this continent your half-free morel was collected, which seems unlikely).
+The North American half-free morels cannot be separated by observation of their physical features, with or without a microscope, but the two known species belong to very different ecosystems, separated by a little geographic barrier known as the Rocky Mountains, making identification possible without recourse to expensive DNA testing (unless you have no idea where on this continent your half-free morel was collected, which seems unlikely).
 Morchella populiphila is named for its association with Populus trichocarpa, the black cottonwood of northwestern North America.

 Description:

-Cap: 2-5 cm tall and 2-5 cm wide; conical or broadly conical; pitted and ridged, with the pits primarily arranged vertically; when young with bald, flattened, honey brown to pale brownish ridges, and whitish to brownish pits; when mature developing flattened to sharpened, dark brown to black ridges and yellowish to brownish pits; attached in a skirt-like manner to the stem, about halfway from the top; hollow.
+Cap: 2–5 cm tall and 2–5 cm wide; conic or broadly conic; attached in a skirt-like manner to the stem, about halfway from the top; pitted and ridged, with the pits primarily arranged vertically; when young with bald, flattened, honey brown to pale brownish ridges, and whitish to brownish pits; when mature developing flattened to sharpened, dark brown to black ridges and yellowish to brownish pits; hollow.

 Stem: 2–11 cm high and 1–5 cm wide; often hidden under the cap when young, but lengthening dramatically with maturity; fragile; in warm, wet conditions becoming inflated, especially toward the base; white to watery brownish; usually mealy with whitish granules that sometimes darken to brown; hollow.